All proceeds from this song are being donated to the Southern Poverty Law Center. Bandcamp will keep a small amount for providing their great service.

 I am not foolish, and I am not a snowflake.
 “There is no devil that I won’t wrestle,” to quote my song Southern Sympathizer.
 The "Yankee" female character's last line is about resistance to domination, a warning that she is not docile.
 I want to proceed in a commitment to peace and love, but I know that sometimes we need to fight too, sometimes we need to actively resist evil.

-I know that human beings are violent, that like other apes, we are hierarchical and sometimes vicious animals.
+I know that human beings are sometimes violent, that like other apes, we are hierarchical.
+We can be vicious animals.
 I know that the problems of the world are complex and difficult to solve.
 But I also believe that humanity can and must evolve towards our better selves if we want to save our own skin.
 We have to step out of harsh black and white paradigms and into wisdom.
+Embrace peace, embrace love.
 Again and again, in the small moments in our own households, and in the large moments of history.
 I know that is hard to do, but that’s how I am trying to live my life.

 If you would rather donate directly to the Southern Poverty Law Center, you can do that here: